harithar1234/Projects_Placements/README.md

 # Projects_Placements
 Contains the Projects done by me .
-My name is Haritha.R .
 Lets go to see them .

 ## Chatbot
 * Implemented a retrieval-based chatbot(named Haritha) .